 September 14, 1941: Here’s a typical photo presentation showing what the stars were allegedly up to in their free time.
 The studios almost always staged the photos.
 What’s interesting about this is the fact that Lynn Bari is placed next to Judy.
 A little over a decade later the two would be in the news together – a lot.
 Bari was Sid Luft’s first wife, Judy was his second.
-Bari sued Sid multiple times for more child support based on his increased income due to being the producer of Judy’s shows.
+Bari sued Sid multiple times for more child support based on his increased income due to his being the producer of Judy’s successful stage shows and concerts.

 The Detroit Free Press noted the following day (see image) that 15,000 people enjoyed the show which raised a total of $47,000,000 in War Bonds.
 The show was three hours long but even at that length it was reported as being a “sparkling variety show, including songs, tap dances, brief talks and musical numbers.”